Shivani-1524/minion-translator/README.md

 # Pro Translator
-The Pro Translator app is made using vanillaJS.
+The Pro Translator app was made using vanillaJS.
 You can use it to translate english into:
 * GunGan Language
 * Mandalorian Language